 In Korea, Chinese citizens are Korea’s number one immigrants.
 And ironically enough, it’s Joseonjok (ethnic Koreans from China) that make up the majority of the Chinese population in Korea.
 But that doesn’t stop Korea from seeing them differently.
 Although they are of the same blood, Joseonjok are in the end still immigrants.

 For the most part, immigrants in general are coming from poorer countries looking for better opportunities.
-Since they’re coming from poorer countries, immigrants in any country usually get blamed for stealing jobs and benefits from citizens, causing danger and harm to the population, and they generally have a bad reputation (think Mexicans in America, Vietnamese in France, or even Koreans in Japan).
+Since they’re coming from poorer countries, immigrants in any country usually get blamed for stealing jobs and benefits from citizens, causing danger and harm to the population; they generally have a bad reputation in their new home country (think Mexicans in America, or even Koreans in Japan).
 Also, when an immigrant and a native citizen commit the same crime, it’s usually the immigrant that gets highlighted in the news and not the native citizen.
 This happens in most countries, not just in Korea.
 And in Korea, it just so happens that Korea’s immigrant population is dominated by Joseonjok.

 And although they are of Korean decent, their association with China probably gives ethnic Chinese citizens a bad reputation as well.
 It’s obviously not the only source for anti-Chinese sentiment.
 Far from it.
 But the sheer number of Chinese immigrants definitely is one of the main reasons for anti-Chinese racism in Korea.